dokterdok/Continuity-Activation-Tool/README.md

 This tool makes the necessary changes to enable OS X 10.10 and 10.11 Continuity features on compatible hardware.
 Continuity features activated by this tool include Handoff, Instant Hotspot, and New Airdrop.
 OS X 10.11 (El Capitan) dongle support is not stable yet!

+Please check the [Wiki](https://github.com/dokterdok/Continuity-Activation-Tool/wiki) before using this tool and opening any issues that are already referenced in the Wiki!

+Use the latest beta if you are on **macOS Sierra**.
+[Download latest beta](https://github.com/dokterdok/Continuity-Activation-Tool/archive/beta.zip)

 ## News
 2016-06-13: **macOS Sierra** ~~The work on the newest version of macOS will begin as soon a possible.~~ CAT mostly works fine with Sierra!
 (New Features like auto-unlock still need to be tested).
 New updates will be released on the beta branch while macOS Sierra is in beta!